VALUE-ADDED TAX IN UAE

 Tax Registration Number

-Each person who has registered for VAT, a unique number is issued by the authority known as Tax Registration Number.
-In short, it is called as TRN.
+For each person who has registered for VAT, a unique number is issued by the authority known as Tax Registration Number.
+In short, it is called TRN.

-Taxable Person means any person who is conducting an economic activity for the purpose of generating Income.
+A Taxable Person means any person who is conducting an economic activity for the purpose of generating income.

-•Taxable person can include businesses located outside the GCC territory.
+•Taxable persons can include businesses located outside the GCC territory.

-• Taxable person can be any individual person conducting an economic activity.
+• Taxable person can be any individual person conducting economic activity.

 TAX group/vat group